- Oops!Something went wrong.Please try again later.

 The Bank of New York Mellon Corporation in Focus

-Headquartered in New York, The Bank of New York Mellon Corporation (BK) is a Finance stock that has seen a price change of 18.4% so far this year.
-The company is paying out a dividend of $0.31 per share at the moment, with a dividend yield of 2.71% compared to the Banks - Major Regional industry's yield of 2.73% and the S&P 500's yield of 1.34%.
+Based in New York, The Bank of New York Mellon Corporation (BK) is in the Finance sector, and so far this year, shares have seen a price change of 32.92%.
+The company is currently shelling out a dividend of $0.34 per share, with a dividend yield of 2.41%.
+This compares to the Banks - Major Regional industry's yield of 2.69% and the S&P 500's yield of 1.35%.

-Looking at dividend growth, the company's current annualized dividend of $1.36 is up 9.7% from last year.
-Over the last 5 years, The Bank of New York Mellon Corporation has increased its dividend 4 times on a year-over-year basis for an average annual increase of 12.62%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+In terms of dividend growth, the company's current annualized dividend of $1.36 is up 9.7% from last year.
+In the past five-year period, The Bank of New York Mellon Corporation has increased its dividend 4 times on a year-over-year basis for an average annual increase of 12.62%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 The Bank of New York Mellon Corporation's current payout ratio is 31%.
 This means it paid out 31% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for BK for this fiscal year.
-The Zacks Consensus Estimate for 2021 is $4.15 per share, which represents a year-over-year growth rate of 3.49%.
+The Zacks Consensus Estimate for 2021 is $4.15 per share, with earnings expected to increase 3.49% from the year ago period.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, BK is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).